 Keep in mind that many jurisdictions may require a licensed well installer to drill the well.
 The Indiana State Department of Health offers standards for the construction of wells and installation of pumps.
-If you have read all these Kafkaesque rules and regulations—and aren’t overwhelmed—drilling or digging your own private water well maybe for you.
+If you have read all these Kafkaesque rules and regulations—and aren’t overwhelmed—drilling or digging your own private water well may be for you.

-Well Drilling Cost
+Well Drilling Cost and Equipment

 Another important consideration is the cost of drilling or digging your own private water well.
 While you could save money on labor if you choose to do it yourself, there will be a cost of materials—casing, pressure grout for the annulus, the well screen at the bottom of the casing, gravel pack, the well pump, plumbing fixtures, the electrical wire for the well pump, the water line from the well to where you need water access, and other materials will start to add up.
 Also, many of these items are only sold to licensed distributors at a quantity discount, so you will probably end up paying retail prices.
 Furthermore, there could be costs for excavation equipment rental or DIY drilling kits.

 Additionally, drilling a well involves heavy machinery, which requires proper safety measures and precautions to prevent accidents and injuries.
 Lack of experience or training in operating drilling equipment can be hazardous and put your safety at risk.